 What are the eligibility criteria for submitted handles?

-The handle(s) you submit for certification must comply with additional requirements.
-Make sure all submitted handles comply with the following:
+The @username(s) you submit for certification must comply with additional requirements.
+Make sure all submitted @usernames comply with the following:

 - Profile photo, header photo, and website must be consistent with the handle’s online presence.

 - Bio must include a website that provides valid contact info.